godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 Overall, typed programming gives you a more structured experience.
 It helps prevent errors and improves the self-documenting aspect of your scripts.
-This is especially helpful when you’re working in a team or on a long-term project: studies have shown that developers spend most of their time reading other people’s code, or scripts they wrote in the past and forgot about.
+This is especially helpful when you're working in a team or on a long-term project: studies have shown that developers spend most of their time reading other people's code, or scripts they wrote in the past and forgot about.
 The clearer and the more structured the code, the faster it is to understand, the faster you can move forward.